 I’ve written the recipe for a toaster oven (since I don’t want to heat up the whole apartment), but you can make this in a standard oven too.
 Or, if you’re really pressed for time (or very hungry), you can cook it in your microwave.
 If you do, once the sauce is made and the fish is seasoned, you can have dinner in 6 minutes.

-It’s a quick meal that looks (and tastes) like you cooked for hours.
+One of the great things about this salmon with Greek yogurt dill sauce is that it’s a quick meal that looks (and tastes) like you cooked for hours.
 And, it’s easy to scale this up and serve it when you have company.

 If you have the time, do let the sauce sit for a while before you cook everything else.
 It really does improve the flavor.